Social enterprises are businesses driven by a social or environmental purpose.

 Increasingly, some community-based organisations are choosing social enterprise models as a basis for their continuing activity.

-If your community organisation is considering new ways to generate income and you think social enterprise might be an idea worth following up, talk to us to find out how we can help.
+If your community organisation is considering new ways to generate income and you think a social enterprise might be an idea worth following up, talk to us to find out how we can help.
 As well as resources and expertise to enable groups to choose the right legal structure and business model, we can put you in touch with specialist sources of support and other local social enterprises through our networks.

-Contact your nearest centre for more details.
+Or if you need additional support, contact your nearest centre for more details.